6X AMAZING NATURE PARKS & RESERVES IN THE NETHERLANDS

 This is where Elke’s lives nearby, and it is truly one one Holland’s most beautiful places to walk and cycle in.
 We’ve seen plenty of deers, horses and chipmunks walking around, especially in the morning when it’s quiet.
 The best beach in our opinion is located in between IJmuiden and Bloemendaal beach.
 In fact, you can only get here by bicycle, so it’s always quiet.
 The ride there takes you through the forest and starts at Duin & Kruidberg, with several beautiful stops for a break.
 In total, it takes about 20 minutes to get to the beach.
 The dunes are great for a picnic (remember to bring your trash) because there is no beach bar here, so bring enough water!

 The Biesbosch is a unique piece of nature reserve in the Netherlands because it is located in a river delta.
-It is also known as the largest freshwater tidal area in Europe, which is why you will find many willow flood forests and creeks.
+Also known as the largest freshwater tidal area in Europe, you will find many willow flood forests and creeks.
 Together with a ranger you can discover the area and all its glory, including the beaver.

 The Oostvaardersplassen, located between Almere and Lelystad, are a large wetland area and have an area of approximately 56 square kilometers.
 If you are an animal fan this is the park for you.
 Large groups of konik horses and red deer live here, as well as many special, rare birds.
 Some parts of the area are closed to protect nature, but there are enough hiking trails available to spend a day here.